Are penalty shootouts better than a coin toss? Evidence from international club football in Europe: Introduction

-As we show, the outcomes of the 268 penalty shootouts played in UEFA club competitions between 2000 and 2025 seem to be entirely unpredictable.
+In our sample the outcomes of the 268 penalty shootouts played in UEFA club competitions between 2000 and 2025, none of the variables above has a significant effect on winning.
 This contradicts the results of some previous works, which uncover a first-mover advantage \citep{ApesteguiaPalacios-Huerta2010, Palacios-Huerta2014, DaSilvaMioranzaMatsushita2018, RudiOlivaresShatty2020} and the positive impact of psychological momentum \citep{Krumer2021b}.
-Furthermore, according to our knowledge, \emph{all} existing studies agree that stronger teams are more likely to win in a shootout \citep{ArrondelDuhautoisLaslier2019, Krumer2020b, WunderlichBergeMemmertRein2020, Pipke2025}, which cannot be observed in UEFA club competitions.
+Furthermore, according to our knowledge, \emph{all} existing studies agree that stronger teams are more likely to win in a shootout \citep{ArrondelDuhautoisLaslier2019, Krumer2020b, WunderlichBergeMemmertRein2020, Pipke2025, vanHemertvanderKamp2026}, which cannot be observed in UEFA club competitions using Football Club Elo Ratings.
+A possible reason is the smaller strength difference in UEFA club competitions compared to national cups, which may limit the detectable effect of strength.
+Naturally, our finding cannot be interpreted as ``ability does not matter'': the analysis is conditional on matches reaching a penalty shootout, and stronger teams have recently been demonstrated to have a higher probability of qualifying in UEFA club competitions \citep{Csato2024c}.

 Our findings could be especially important for the Union of European Football Associations (UEFA) when they decide on rule changes in the future.
 In 2021, UEFA abolished the so-called away goals rule, which awarded the prize (qualification for the next round) in a two-legged match to the team that scored more away goals.
-This change has increased the probability of reaching a penalty shootout by approximately ten percentage points, from below 5\% to nearly 15\% \citep{ForrestKosciolekTena2025}.
+This change has increased the probability of reaching a penalty shootout by approximately ten percentage points, from below 5\% to nearly 15\%, in an \emph{ex ante} perfectly balanced tie \citep{ForrestKosciolekTena2025}.
 In addition, UEFA has recently given serious consideration to removing extra time in order to ease the burden of the best players \citep{Ames2025}.
-Since a penalty shootout is equivalent to a perfect lottery in UEFA club competitions, such a measure would favour weaker teams and teams playing away, level the playing field, and decrease the dominance of the top clubs.
+Since the outcome of a penalty shootout appears to be close to a coin toss in UEFA club competitions with respect to these observables, such a measure might favour weaker teams and teams playing away that, contrary to extra time (see \citet{Bahamonde-BirkeBahamonde-Birke2023} for the latter effect), are not disadvantaged in the shootout, level the playing field, and decrease the dominance of the top clubs.

 The paper is structured as follows.
 An overview of related studies is given in Section~\ref{Sec2}.
-Materials and methods are presented in Section~\ref{Sec3}.
-Section~\ref{Sec4} reveals and discusses the results, while Section~\ref{Sec5} concludes.
+The data and the methodology are described in Sections~\ref{Sec3} and \ref{Sec4}, respectively.
+Section~\ref{Sec5} presents our results, while Section~\ref{Sec6} offers their discussion and some concluding remarks.